 - Vice President of Public Relations: Cheril Gabbidon

 - Fundraising Director: Sara Stevens

 - Website Director: Hayden Lloyd

 Our meetings are listed on the TMCC Events Calendar.
-If you've never attended one, we strongly urge you to drop by and find out what we're all about.
+We are meeting in Sierra 115 every Thursday at 4 p.m. for the Fall 2014 Semester.
+If you've never attended a PTK meeting, we strongly urge you to drop by and find out what we're all about.
 Everyone is welcome, regardless of if you are an official, paid-member or not.
 It does not matter if you currently do not have the qualifying GPA, or are a full-time student.
-We are currently meeting in room Sierra 105 at 3:30 p.m. every Thursday for this spring semester.
 We hope that you enjoy your visit; thanks for dropping by our website.
 We hope you will join us!